-Support available includes early help, section 17 and/or section 47 statutory assessments may be appropriate
+Support available if early help, section 17 and/or section 47 statutory assessments are appropriate

 If early help, section 17 and/or section 47 statutory assessments (assessments under the Children Act 1989) are appropriate, school staff may be required to support external agencies.
 The DSL and deputies will support staff as required.